Professor Shaun D Pattinson, LLB, MA, PhD, FRSA

 Shaun Pattinson is Professor of Medical Law and Ethics.
-He joined the Law School as Reader in Law in 2006 and was previously Lecturer (2000-2005) and Senior Lecturer (2005-2006) at the University of Sheffield.
-Shaun has been the founding Director of Durham CELLS (Centre for Ethics and Law in the Life Sciences) since December 2011.
-He has been a visiting scholar at the universities of Helsinki (2004) and Maastricht (2012 to present).
+He joined the Law School as Reader in Law in 2006 and was promoted to Chair in 2013.
+He was previously Lecturer (2000-2005), then Senior Lecturer (2005-2006) at the University of Sheffield.
+Shaun founded Durham CELLS (Centre for Ethics and Law in the Life Sciences) in December 2011.
+He has been a visiting scholar at the universities of Helsinki and Maastricht.

 Shaun has a law degree from the University of Hull, and a Master's degree (in Biotechnological Law and Ethics) and Ph.D from the University of Sheffield.

 Shaun's research interests are primarily in the area of medical law and ethics.
-His principal publications are Influencing Traits Before Birth (2002) and Medical Law and Ethics (3rd ed, 2011).
+His principal publications are Influencing Traits Before Birth (2002) and Medical Law and Ethics (4th edn, 2014).
 The second edition of Medical Law and Ethics was awarded the 2010 Minty Medico-Legal Society Prize for best medico-legal book.

 Shaun has given papers at many UK universities and in Australia, Belgium, Canada, Croatia, the Czech Republic, Finland, Germany, the Netherlands, and the US.
 He edited Medical Law International from July 2005 to July 2011.

-Professor Pattinson is happy to advise those interested in studying for an MJur or PhD in any area of medical law and ethics.
+Professor Pattinson is happy to advise those interested in studying for a PhD in any area of medical law and ethics.
 Please read the information here and contact to arrange for advice on your draft proposal.

 Law and Medicine